hzi-bifo/AMR_prediction_pipeline/README.md

 # AMR phenotype prediction

-An integrated software for AMR phenotype prediction, based on  [PhenotypeSeeker 0.7.3](https://github.com/bioinfo-ut/PhenotypeSeeker), [Kover 2.0](https://github.com/aldro61/kover), and [ResFinder 4.0](https://bitbucket.org/genomicepidemiology/resfinder/src/master/).
+An integrated tool for AMR phenotype prediction, based on  [PhenotypeSeeker 0.7.3](https://github.com/bioinfo-ut/PhenotypeSeeker), [Kover 2.0](https://github.com/aldro61/kover), and [ResFinder 4.0](https://bitbucket.org/genomicepidemiology/resfinder/src/master/).
 Prediction range of species and antibiotics can be found <a href="https://github.com/hzi-bifo/AMR_benchmarking/wiki/Species-and-antibiotics">here</a>, where the "Number of genomes" column indicates the data size for training ML models (PhenotypeSeeker and Kover).